Indonesian President Jokowi says new capital city safe bet for investors

-SINGAPORE - Indonesia’s President Joko Widodo made on Wednesday a strong pitch for investment in the nation’s new capital Nusantara, days after Singaporean investors visited the site in the first ever roadshow for the city.
+SINGAPORE - Indonesia’s President Joko Widodo made a strong pitch for investment in the nation’s upcoming new capital Nusantara on Wednesday, days after Singaporean investors visited the site in the first ever roadshow for the city.

 Nusantara is being built on forested land in the eastern part of Borneo island, about 1,200km from Jakarta.